zyang7/TargetRecipeBox/README.md

 # TargetRecipeBox
-Pull recipes from your favorite bloggers, recipe website, and videos and export all the ingredients you need to your Target shopping cart.
+Pull recipes from your favorite bloggers, recipe websites, and videos and export all the ingredients you need to your Target shopping cart.